-III.
-Penalties for Academic Dishonesty A. First Incident
+II.
+Penalties for Academic Dishonesty

+A. First Incident

-The Lead Faculty member and the course faculty member will recommend the penalty for the first incident of Academic Dishonesty to the Primary Judicial Officer.
-The sanction for the first charge of Academic Dishonesty will range from a score of zero on the particular item being submitted to a failing grade in the class; depending on the severity of the incident and the intent of the student.
+The Lead Faculty member and the course faculty member will determine the penalty for the first incident, with the penalty ranging from a score of zero on the particular item being submitted to a failing grade in the class depending on the severity of the incident and the intent of the student.
 The student may also be required to complete a workshop on appropriate citation and referencing conducted by the Student Learning Center.